 Acceleration and Power

-The 2013 Acura ILX Hybrid has a 1.5-liter four-cylinder engine and an electric motor.
+The 2014 Acura ILX Hybrid has a 1.5-liter, four-cylinder engine and an electric motor.
 Combined, they produce 111 horsepower.
-The ILX Hybrid has a continuously variable transmission (CVT) is standard.
+A continuously variable transmission (CVT) is standard.
 The ILX Hybrid gets an EPA-estimated 39/38 mpg city/highway, which is a bit low for a hybrid car.
 By comparison, the Toyota Prius gets 51/48 mpg.

 Handling and Braking